berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section03 Constructing Procedures Using Lambda.md

 But that's really annoying!
 Can't we just create a function on the spot?

 Actually, yes.
-We can do it using the special form lambda, which creates procedures.
+We can do it using the special form `lambda`, which creates procedures.

 The general form for lambda is: